Super Bowl XIX: Second half

-However, any thoughts of a Miami comeback ended early in the third quarter.
-On the first play of the second half, 49ers defensive end Dwaine Board tackled Nathan for a 1-yard loss.
-After an incompletion, he sacked Marino for a 9-yard loss on third down, and McLemore returned Roby's 45-yard punt 8 yards to the 49ers 47-yard line.
-Montana went on to complete a 15-yard pass to Tyler and gain 12 yards on a scramble as he led San Francisco 43 yards in 9 plays to score on Ray Wersching's 27-yard field goal.
-On the Dolphins' ensuing drive, they were forced to punt again after Marino was sacked twice (once by defensive lineman Manu Tuiasosopo and once by Board).
-Starting on their own 30-yard line after a 5-yard return by McLemore, Montana completed a 40-yard pass to Tyler, followed up with a 14-yard completion to Francis.
-Three plays later, Craig scored his third touchdown on a 16-yard reception to make the score 38–16.
-The score proved to be the last one from either team, as the defenses of both teams took over for the rest of the game – especially the 49ers' defense, who intercepted Marino twice.
+Any thoughts of a Dolphins comeback ended early in the third quarter, as they were shut out by the 49ers for the rest of the game.
+On the first play of the second half, San Francisco defensive end Dwaine Board tackled Nathan for a 1-yard loss.
+After an incompletion, Board sacked Marino for a 9-yard loss on third down, and McLemore returned Roby's 45-yard punt 8 yards to the 49ers 47.
+Montana went on to complete a 14-yard pass to Tyler and gain 16 yards on a scramble as he led San Francisco 43 yards in 9 plays to score on kicker Ray Wersching's 27-yard field goal, increasing their lead to 31–16.
+On the Dolphins' ensuing drive, they were forced to punt again after Marino was sacked twice, first by defensive tackle Manu Tuiasosopo, then by Board.
+Starting on their own 30-yard line after a 5-yard return by McLemore, Montana completed a 40-yard pass to Tyler, followed by a 13-yard pass to Francis to reach the Miami 17.
+Three plays later, Craig scored his third touchdown of the game on a 16-yard reception to make the score 38–16.
+Craig's third touchdown marked the first time in Super Bowl history that the same player scored three touchdowns, and also proved to be the last score from either team, as the defenses of both teams took over for the rest of the game – especially the 49ers' defense, who intercepted Marino twice.
+On Miami's ensuing drive following Craig's third touchdown, Wright intercepted a pass intended for Clayton at the 49ers 1-yard line.
+Montana then managed to escape a safety by completing a 9-yard pass to Craig.
+After the Dolphins were forced to punt on their first possession of the final period, McLemore fumbled the catch, and wide receiver Vince Heflin recovered the ball for Miami at the San Francisco 21.
+On the next play, however, Marino was intercepted again, this time in the end zone by safety Carlton Williamson.
+The 49ers responded by driving to the Dolphins 2-yard line on a 33-yard reception by Clark, only to then turn the ball over on downs with less than three minutes remaining in the game.
+Miami then reached the San Francisco 30 to end the game.